joshnyc11/NBA_API_project_2024-25_updated/README.md

 # NBA Data Rest API

 //will edit this on 8/25

-A Rest API that returns statistics for NBA players and franchises.
+//need to update end of season teams for 2024 season or awards.. either one A Rest API that returns statistics for NBA players and franchises.
 End of Season awards and All Star Teams included.
-Dated from 1947-48 Season through 2023-24 season.
+Dated from 1947-48 Season through 2024-25 season.
 ## Installation

 What you need: